 The Business Management program offers you the opportunity to build job skills and knowledge or to prepare for graduate studies through an extensive introduction to U.S. business practices.
-In the second quarter, you choose to specialize in one of the following areas: Finance, Human Resources, Marketing, or Global Commerce.
+In the second quarter, you choose to specialize in one of the following areas: Finance, Marketing, or International Business.
 To complement your classroom experience, Business Management incorporates a 120-hour internship into the program.

 - Develop solid business management skills with specialization in a field of your choice.

 - Learn resume writing and interviewing skills; receive a professional resume critique.